 At One Acre Fund, we are a family of leaders who put Farmers First.
 To guide our work, we use a decentralized leadership structure that keeps our decision-making as close to our clients as possible.
-Our general partners align on organization-wide strategic goals and vision.
+Our global Leadership Council aligns on organization-wide strategic goals and vision.
 Our country directors and steering committees lead our country-level strategy and growth.
-And our senior field leaders oversee our service delivery to more than 800,000 farm families.
+And our senior field leaders oversee our service delivery to more than 1 million farm families.

 Andrew Youn started One Acre Fund in 2006 with co-founders Eric Pohlman in Rwanda and John Gachunga in Kenya.
 The organization was inspired by two farmers in Kenya working similar plots of land.
 The differences were small: one planted in rows, while the other broadcasted seed.
 One could afford higher quality farm products.
 Yet one farmer harvested four times as much food as the other.
 Providing access to better farm products and education on farming techniques became the driving mission behind One Acre Fund.